Senate Democrat: Tuberville ‘prepared to burn the military down’ with promotions blockade

 “Maybe when we get back in September there will be some openness to creative solutions.
 Tuberville is not going to back down.
 He thinks he’s become a celebrity folk hero in the fringe right,” Murphy continued.
 “He’s having the time of his life.
 If you want the military to function, you’re going to have to find a creative way to get around this guy because it doesn’t feel like he’s backing down.”

 However, his push has earned criticism from some corners of his own party.
-GOP presidential candidate and former South Carolina Gov. Nikki Haley on Tuesday morning labeled the holds as “shameful.”
+GOP presidential candidate and former South Carolina Gov. Nikki Haley labeled the holds as “shameful” Tuesday morning.

 “It goes to the heart of: We don’t treat our military men and women, servicemen and women well.
 We don’t treat our veterans well,” Haley told radio host Hugh Hewitt.